- Bullet Summary

 Vision and Mission Statement

-The difference between WHY and HOW types also introduces the difference between the vision and mission statement in an organization.
+The difference between the WHY and HOW types also introduce the difference between the vision and mission statements in an organization.

 The vision is the founder’s intent, WHY the company was founded.